jessicaparkermbc-hub/wound-care-billing-services/README.md

-# Wound Care Medical Billing & Coding Optimization
+# Wound Care Medical Billing and Coding Optimization

 This repository is dedicated to the technical documentation and RCM (Revenue Cycle Management) frameworks for **Wound Care Specialty Billing**.
 It provides resources to ensure accurate reimbursement for complex wound treatments and surgical interventions.